 Standard Round Dining Table Sizes

 Round dining tables are a great option for a smaller space, as the lack of corners make the table much more compact.
-A round table also cultivates an atmosphere of coziness and togetherness, since you can easily see and converse with others.
+A round table, like our Palm Desert Mid-Century Modern Round Table, also cultivates an atmosphere of coziness and togetherness, since you can easily see and converse with others.
 For larger groups, however, we recommend going with a standard dining table.
 While you can see everyone at the table, carrying on a conversation across a large table can prove difficult.

 The diameter of the table is the most important factor to take into account when determining the best size table for you.